varunm636188-spec/spotify-clone/README.md

 # spotify-clone
-This is a demo project of spotify-clone
+This is a demo frontend project of spotify-clone